+III.
+RESULTS

-3.1.
-Overlayer structure
+A. Overlayer structure

-It is known that under electrochemical conditions Pd films can be grown in a layer-by-layer fashion on both Au(111) [6,8-10] and Au(100) [16] for the first few layers, however, the growth mode including possible alloy formation apparently depends on the preparation conditions [7,16].
+It is well-established that under electrochemical conditions Pd grows in a layer-by-layer fashion on both Au(111) [5, 7, 9] and Au(100) [6].
 In contrast, under ultra-high vacuum conditions the Pd/Au growth mode strongly depends on the temperature, in particular on Au(111).
-At low temperatures, rough Pd films grow on Au(111), while at room temperature alloy formation takes place [14,15].
-The difference in the growth modes between electrochemical and vacuum conditions has been related to the surface structure of the Au(111) surface [8].
-In vacuum, Au(111) shows a complex $(23 \times \sqrt{3})$ herringbone reconstruction [15].
+At low temperatures, rough Pd films grow on Au(111), while at room temperature alloy formation takes place [34, 35].
+The difference in the growth modes between electrochemical and vacuum conditions has been related to the surface structure of the Au(111) surface [7].
+In vacuum, Au(111) shows a complex $(23 \times \sqrt{3})$ herringbone reconstruction [35].
 This reconstruction is lifted under electrochemical conditions at the positive potentials at which Pd deposition occurs.

 In our electronic structure calculations, we cannot treat the herringbone reconstruction of Au(111) due to computational constraints.
 Still we have tried to address the growth mode of Pd/Au by calculating the adsorption energy of a Pd atom on Pd(111) and unreconstructed Au(111) in a (3×3) surface unit cell corresponding to a coverage of 1/9 in order to avoid any interaction between the adatoms.
 We found that the Pd adatom is by 0.103 eV less strongly bound to Au than to Pd.
 Hence the Pd-Pd interaction is stronger than the Pd-Au interaction which explains the fact that Pd films grow in a rough fashion on Au(111) in vacuum.
-On the other hand, under electrochemical conditions underpotential deposition (upd) of Pd on Au(111) has been found [6,10,16] indicating that the Pd-Pd interaction should be weaker than the Pd-Au interaction.
+On the other hand, under electrochemical conditions underpotential deposition (upd) of Pd on Au(111) has been found [5, 9] indicating that the Pd-Pd interaction should be weaker than the Pd-Au interaction.
 This is at variance with our findings.
-However, the difference of 0.1 eV in the interaction energies is relatively small compared to the cohesive energies of Pd (3.89 eV per atom) and Au (3.81 eV per atom) [41].
-It is therefore reasonable to assume that the Pd-Au interaction is modified to a certain extent by the presence of the electrolyte or the adsorption of anions which could reverse the order of the interaction strength.
-This suggests that it is not the lifting of the Au(111) reconstruction under electrochemical conditions that leads to the layer-by-layer growth of the Pd films but rather the modified Pd-Au interaction strength.
-It should be further noted that Takahasi et al. [8] and Naohara et al. [9] do not report any underpotential deposition of Pd on Au.
+However, the difference of 0.1 eV in the interaction energies is relatively small compared to the cohesive energies of Pd (3.89 eV/atom) and Au (3.81 eV/atom) [36].
+It is therefore reasonable to assume that the Pd-Au interaction is modified to a certain extent by the presence of the electrolyte which could reverse the order of the interaction strength.
+This suggests that it is not the lifting of the Au(111) reconstruction under electrochemical conditions that lead to the layer-by-layer growth of the Pd films but rather the modified Pd-Au interaction strength.